 Here are a few suggestions on how to change your diet and fill it with “anti-inflammatory” foods:

 - Choose whole grains whenever possible.
-Try oatmeal for breakfast, whole grain bread for your sandwiches and switch out your white rice with brown for dinner.
+Try to make at least half of your grains whole.
+Jumpstart your day with oatmeal for a fiber-filled breakfast, opt for whole wheat bread for your sandwiches, and swap white rice for brown rice at dinner.

-- Snack on a small handful of walnuts or other nuts.
-Nuts provide fiber, minerals, antioxidants, and healthy fatty acids.
-A “handful” is an ounce, which is the approximately 23 almonds or 14 walnut halves.
+- Snack on a small portion of nuts.
+Nuts provide fiber, minerals, antioxidants, and healthy fats.
+Because nuts are energy- and nutrient-dense, a small portion goes a long way.
+A serving of nuts is typically one ounce, which equals about 23 almonds or 14 walnut halves.

 Lifestyle Tips for Inflammation

 In addition to adding anti-inflammatory foods to your diet, there are other steps you can take to keep your body healthy.